 • actively moisturizes;

-• has a slight anti-inflammatory effect;
+• has a mild anti-inflammatory effect;

 • relieves swelling and tones.

-The tangible benefits of watermelon peels can be felt by patients suffering from obesity, kidney and gastric diseases, if three times a day they take half a glass of fresh broth.
+Patients suffering from obesity, kidney and stomach diseases, if they take half a glass of fresh broth three times a day.

-Infusion of watermelon peels
+Infusion of watermelon rinds

 How to dry watermelon rinds?